 As you can see from the structures, the saturated fatty acids are quite straight, oleic acid is reasonably straight, while linoleic acid is a bit kinky.

-What does it do for skin?
+What does linoleic acid do for skin?

 People who are acne-prone tend to have a low percentage of linoleic acid, and a high percentage of oleic acid in their sebum (natural skin oil).
 It’s thought that these low linoleic acid levels is one of the things that causes acne.

-Linoleic acid is also good for reversing UV-induced hyperpigmentation (aka sun spots) in lab animals, and linoleic-rich sunflower oil was also more effective at increasing the resilience of premature infant skin than olive or soybean oils (although how applicable these studies are to adult human skin is debatable…but it probably doesn’t hurt!).
+Linoleic-rich sunflower oil was also more effective at increasing the resilience of premature infant skin than olive or soybean oils (although how applicable these studies are to adult human skin is debatable…but it probably doesn’t hurt!).

 The bad news

-More bad news – oleic acid is often enriched in cooking oils to slow down food from going rancid (it’s a healthier option than saturated or trans fats), so some cooking oils aren’t good for skincare.
+More bad news – oleic acid is often enriched in cooking oils to slow down food from going rancid (it’s a healthier option than saturated or trans fats), so some cooking oils aren’t the same for skincare.
 If you do buy cooking oil to use on your face, make sure you buy one that isn’t labelled “high oleic”.

 What other oils are high in linoleic acid?